-There are only a limited number of other contractors that could manufacture bulk DNA in the unlikely event that we were unable to perform our responsibilities under these agreements.
+There are only a limited number of other contractors that could manufacture bulk DNA in the unlikely event that we were unable to perform our remaining responsibilities under the 2003 subcontract agreement.
 The price these other contractors might charge could be more than what we would charge based on their capacity, utilization, size of order and other factors.
 Accordingly, we are unable to estimate a range of potential cost that we could be required to pay if the VRC were to engage a substitute contractor to meet any performance obligations that we were unable to meet.